8BitRain/Payper/README.md

 - [ ] Make sure payments are deleting properly (sometimes throws this.props.invite is undefined)
 - [ ] Fix bug where you can still press create payment confirmation button while it's sending and create multiple payments
 - [ ] Listen to appFlags > numUnseenNotifications for notification indicator instead of counting them up in the front-end
+- [ ] Fix bug where users multiple in global user area of userSearch (in listener, don't concatenate entire contactList with the current array, just new children)
+- [ ] Fix bug where session token sign in does not work for non-Facebook users (must manually sign in each launch)
+- [ ] Don't show Facebook icon for non-Facebook users in UserSearchView confirmation

 ### Things I Need Vash For (Brady)
 - [X] Fix bug where inviting via payment exits before completing request